 1. Submit I-526 Petitions

-Once USCIS approves Form I-924, the applicant receives USCIS designation as a regional center and is able to submit EB-5 investors’ I-526 Petitions.
+Once the USCIS approves Form I-924, the applicant receives USCIS designation as a regional center and can submit EB-5 investors’ I-526 petitions.
 Each Form I-526 must be accompanied by the actual or exemplar project documentation.
 Once an investor’s I-526 is approved, he or she gains conditional permanent resident status.